samuvack/ML-LDES-server/README.md

-## Documentation
+## Operation of the server

 The ML-LDES server listens on port 8000 and receives LDES N-tripples.
 Immediately afterwards, the relevant data is injected into the Machine Learning model.
-As a test, it was currently chosen to apply different regression models to the data:
-* linear regression,
-* multiple linear regression,
-* polynomial regression,
-* decision tree regression,
-* random forest regression.

-When the ML model has calculated to predicted temperature based on the given salinity value, a JSON respons is send back with all the output data.

-## Operation of the server

 Example of LDES member: